team-int-finance/kid-doh/README.md

 > the place where kids learn to control their dough :-)

 ## Summary
-> The kid-doh! application is a full featured finance application designed to teach the children how to handle their money wisely.
-Features include all of the ones you would expect from a finance application with a kid-doh! twist.
+> The kid-doh application is a full featured finance application designed to teach the children how to handle their money wisely.
+Features include all of the ones you would expect from a finance application with a kid-doh twist.

 ## Setting Up